- Editor Rating

 Just like with bank bonuses, we here at MoneysMyLife enjoy the up-front value of maximizing sign-up bonuses.
-We’ll compare all the current bonuses for these cards below.
+We’ll compare all the current bonuses for these competitor/supplemental cards below.

 What’s The Competition?

-Whether it’s to supplement the Chase Freedom® or to substitute it, here’s more info on the card bonuses and rewards rates of the ones mentioned above:
+Whether it’s to supplement the Chase Freedom® or to substitute for it, here’s more info on the card bonuses and rewards rates of the ones mentioned above:

 Barclaycard Arrival Plus™